basuabhirup/flourish_backend/README.md

 # Flourish: Capstone Project for CS50W-2024

-Flourish is more than just an event board.
-It's a vibrant community hub connecting event organizers and participants, fostering a space for unforgettable local experiences.
-Discover a diverse range of upcoming events, filter them based on your interests, and register with just a tap.
+Flourish is a vibrant community hub connecting event organizers and participants, fostering a space for unforgettable local experiences.
+The users cab discover a diverse range of upcoming events, filter them based on their interests, and register with just a tap.
 Organizers can seamlessly create and manage their events, track registrations, and connect with attendees, all within one convenient platform.

 ## Technology Stack